 - "What are the stress conditions on syncope?
 The vowel that exhibits syncope must be stressless.
 The vowel can be at the beginning of the word.
 It can also occur in the middle of a word before a string of one or more stressless syllables.
 Thus, a word like opera almost always becomes opra, a word like general, genral, a word like chocolate, choclate.
 In longer words, syncope is possible as well, and more options surface.
 For example, respiratory can surface as respirtory or respritory."

 (Michael Hammond, The Phonology of English: A Prosodic Optimality-Theoretic Approach.
-Oxford Univ.
-Press, 1999)
+Oxford University Press, 1999)

 - Syncope in Poetry